Shah Waliullah Dehlawi: Fiqh (jurisprudence)

-The entire Ummah, or rather those of them who are dependable, are unanimous about the fact that it is permissible to follow one of these four Madhahib that have been methodically systemized and recorded.
+The entire Ummah, or rather those of them who are dependable, are unanimous about the fact that it is permissible to follow one of these four Madhahib that have been methodically systematised and recorded.
 This unanimity remains to this day.

-On Tafsir (Qur'anic exegesis)
+Tafsir (Quranic commentary)

-Shah Waliullah placed emphasis on a direct understanding of the Qur'an, maintaining that those students with sufficient knowledge must work with the text, rather than previous commentaries.
-He argued that Qurʾān is clear to any student with sufficient knowledge of Arabic, just like it was understandable to its first recipients and scholars, including those parts that are mutashābih (unclear).
-Shah believed that one should prefer the interpretation that is closest to the literal meaning (ẓāhir al-maʿnā) of the Qurʾān and the Sunnah which fits the Qur'anic context, without clinging to a particular school in exegesis, grammar, or theology.
+Shah Waliullah emphasised a direct understanding of the Quran; students with sufficient knowledge must work with the text rather than previous commentaries.
+He said that the Quran is as clear to any student with sufficient knowledge of Arabic as it was understandable to its first recipients and scholars, including those portions which are mutashābih (unclear).
+Shah preferred the interpretation closest to the literal meaning (ẓāhir al-maʿnā) of the Quran and the Sunnah which fits the Qur'anic context, without adhering to a particular school in exegesis, grammar, or theology.

-On Divine Attributes
+Divine attributes

-On the nature of Divine Attributes, Shah Waliullah held the positions of the Ash'ari creed.
-Shah Waliullah held to the position that ta'wil (alternative interpretation) of the Divine Attributes is permissible within limits.
-He writes in Hujjatullah al-Balighah: "It is our right to interpret them (the attributes of God) in senses more easy to comprehend and more suitable than what they said, for clarity's sake, since holding these (specific) meanings is not stipulated, and the one investigating by means of intellectual proof is not forced to use them, and they are not preferable to others, nor do they have any exclusive merit."
+Shah Waliullah held the Ash'ari position on the nature of divine attributes, believing that a limited ta'wil (alternative interpretation) of the divine attributes is permissible.
+He wrote in Hujjatullah al-Balighah, "It is our right to interpret them (the attributes of God) in senses more easy to comprehend and more suitable than what they said, for clarity's sake, since holding these (specific) meanings is not stipulated, and the one investigating by means of intellectual proof is not forced to use them, and they are not preferable to others, nor do they have any exclusive merit."

-Despite being an Ash'ari, Shah Waliullah opposed excessiveness in Kalam (speculative theology) and defended the position of the early Athari creed.
-Shah wrote in Hujjatullah al-Balighah: "Those speculative theologians (Mutakallimun) who behaved contemptuously towards the Atharis calling them corporealists and anthropomorphists, saying that they sought refuge in the formula of "without asking how" (Bila Kayf)... this contempt of theirs is unfounded and they err in their sayings both from the viewpoint of tradition and of reason and they err in slandering the leaders of the true religion."

-In contrast to those speculative theologians which he deemed to be in err, he said the following regarding the limits of interpretation and its speculative nature: "There is no ruling to the effect that God meant what we hold, nor is there a consensus that one should believe in them and acknowledge them; such a thing would be absurd."
+Although he was an Ash'ari, Shah Waliullah opposed excesses in kalam (speculative theology) and defended early Atharism.
+He wrote in Hujjatullah al-Balighah, "Those speculative theologians (Mutakallimun) who behaved contemptuously towards the Atharis calling them corporealists and anthropomorphists, saying that they sought refuge in the formula of "without asking how" (Bila Kayf) ... this contempt of theirs is unfounded and they err in their sayings both from the viewpoint of tradition and of reason and they err in slandering the leaders of the true religion."
+In contrast to speculative theologians he considered in error, he said about the limits of interpretation and its speculative nature: "There is no ruling to the effect that God meant what we hold, nor is there a consensus that one should believe in them and acknowledge them; such a thing would be absurd."

-Stance on Marathas
+Marathas

-His dislike of the Marathas is expressed in one of his dreams that he narrated in "Fuyooz-ul Haramain" where he said "And I saw that the king of the infidels took over the land of the Muslims and looted their property.
-He enslaved their women and children and in the city of Ajmer he declared the rites of disbelief".
+Shah Waliullah expressed his dislike of the Marathas in a dream in Fuyooz-ul Haramain: "And I saw that the king of the infidels took over the land of the Muslims and looted their property.
+He enslaved their women and children, and in the city of Ajmer he declared the rites of disbelief".